amankumarmatta/Obstacle-Course/README.md

 Use WASD for movement and alternatively we can use arrow keys to move.

 GOAL :-
-Reach the finish point in order to finish the level and advacne forward.
+Reach the finish point in order to finish the level and advance forward.